 The Practical Stoic is hosted by Simon Drew.
 This podcast also involves lessons and interviews about Stoicism that emphasize its practical application to everyday problems.

 Stoic – The Invincible Soul is hosted by YogaGirl_Izzy.
 This podcast discusses Stoic philosophy and mindfulness, intending to help listeners lead their best or most fulfilling lives.

 Daily Stoic Exercises is an Android app that provides daily quotes from prominent Stoic philosophers (including Epictetus, Marcus Aurelias, and Seneca), for contemplation, inspiration, and guidance.

-It is rated highly for content by users and is available for free.
+It is rated highly for its content by users and is available for free.

 Stoic Mental Health Journal is an Apple app that offers brief mental exercises and sayings from Stoic philosophy to help one manage daily challenges and stress.
 It is also highly rated by users and available for free with in-app purchases available.
 It is fully compatible with Apple (iPhone, iPad, Apple Watch) products.

 The Stoic App offers a curated list of quotes from prominent Stoic thinkers, sent daily, one at a time to allow for depth of reflection and practice.